Rack Inspection and Safety Trainings

 The first steps to having a safe logistics and supply chain distribution system should be taken in the warehouse and with the employees of the company.
 Your inventory and its storage are investments that you make to maintain customer confidence in your supply chain.
 Your inventory and its storage and management are also a commitment to job security for your employees.
 It is therefore imperative to carry out safety inspections for one of your biggest investments and assets - YOUR WAREHOUSE!

-To ensure the racking and shelving in the warehouses are operationally safe all year round, we encourage our customers to work with our racking safety inspectors to maintain and improve the existing storage systems.
+To ensure the racking and shelving in the warehouses are operationally safe all year round, we encourage our customers to work with racking safety inspectors to maintain and improve the existing storage systems.
 Safety enhancements will improve the efficiency in your everyday warehouse operation, comply with Australian Standards (AS4084.1:2023) and ensure the ongoing performance of your storage system.

 FAQs To Rack Inspection